Thursday 27 November 2014

 Swiss Radford hatchback is still out there

 Interesting pictures of a stunning Radford Mini de Ville with hatchback have been sent over to me from Switzerland by avid reader Christian Amhof.
 And it's the same car reader Graeme Farr spotted back in 1987 outside Wood & Pickett's London workshops when it was revamped there.
 Graeme send over the photographs he took back at the time a year ago and wrote: "Attached some photos I took at W&P in 1987.
 I didn't get any photos of the McCartney Mini as it left the day before I was there.
-Just saw this Radford getting a WP makeover – the Radford dash was complete and in the skip – and Eddie (Collins-JB) said I could grad it if I wanted.
+Just saw this Radford getting a WP makeover – the Radford dash was complete and in the skip – and Eddie (Collins-JB) said I could grab it if I wanted.
 But I had caught the train there so it was a bit bulky to take back to London."
 Now that's a pity, putting things mildly!

 Radford or Wood & Pickett?
 Well, a bit of both really!
 Seen here at W&P in 1987